mikeizbicki/ucr-cs100/assignments/linux/README.md

 ### grading

-50 points for a fully working Linux installation
+25 points for a fully working Linux installation.
+You must install all the tools we will be using in class.

 If you installed Linux onto a laptop, bring your laptop to class and I will check you off.
 You must have wireless internet working for full credit!